68publishers/amp-client-js/docs/integration.md

 | `amp:banner:displayed` | -                         | The user has seen a banner                                    |
 | `amp:banner:clicked`   | `{ link: 'string' }`      | The user clicked on a link in a banner.                       |

+If you want to send data to GA via GTM please see [GTM Metrics Guide](./gtm-metrics.md).

 ## Client Initialization

 Initialization example: